Academics

 The PIMA M.F.A program provides students with training, theoretical and technical knowledge, and practical experience in the conceptualization and production of collaborative, interdisciplinary performance artworks.

 The PIMA M.F.A. curriculum is based on the professional artistic experience of the faculty: David Grubbs, John Jannone, Alexandra Juhasz, and Jennifer McCoy.
-It emphasizes conditions that exist in the professional performing arts world, such as:
+It emphasizes conditions that exist in the professional performing arts world, such as the:

 The curriculum design reflects these conditions in all of it fundamental structural elements: